balqui/pytokr/README.md

 Then, successive calls to `item()` will provide you with successive tokens from `stdin`.
 In case no items remain, an EndOfDataError exception will be raised.
+Note that, as white-space is ignored, in case only white-space remains then the program *is* at end of data.

 If a different source of items is desired, say `source` (e.g. a `file` just `open`'ed or a list of strings),